Electricity meter – Instructions for use and general information

 You can choose a suitable connection group from 1 to 5.
 The service is free of charge and does not affect the distribution product or pricing.

-Smart meters with Home Area Network (HAN) port
+Home Area Network (HAN) Port for Electricity Meters

-Caruna is not to be held responsible for external devices connected to the HAN port or for the customer effects resulting from data use.
-The metering data transmitted through the HAN gate cannot be considered billing values, as this data has not been subjected to the quality checks carried out in Caruna’s system for metering data collection and billing.
+Caruna is not responsible for any external devices connected to the port or for any consequences arising from the customer's use of the data.
+The measurement data transmitted through the port cannot be used as billing data since these data have not undergone the quality checks performed in Caruna's measurement data collection and billing system.

 Privacy of electricity consumption data